matloff/TidyverseSkeptic/README.md

 If the code had not used pipes, one could use the R **debug()** or **browser()** functions, or the RStudio IDE debugging tool.
 Even use of **print()** statements, which I do not recommend in general, would still be effective of the code had been nonpiped.
+(Details below in the special section on pipes.)
 But it won't work in the Tidy, i.e. piped, version.

 For instance, consider the code